 Nearly all building area facilities are situated on the east side of the Airport, most are located south of Airport Boulevard.
 This includes the airline terminal building.
-The terminal area supports a 7,600-square foot terminal building, short-term automobile parking lot, three rental car facilities, restrooms, and a passenger boarding lounge.
+The terminal area supports an approximately 13,000-square-foot terminal building, short-term automobile parking lot, four rental car facilities, restrooms and a passenger boarding lounge.
 The FAA Air Traffic Control Tower (ATCT) is also located within the terminal area.

 The building area immediately north of Airport Boulevard consists of a long-term automobile parking lot, general aviation aircraft parking apron and terminal building, two Airport maintenance hangars, fuel facility, FBO building, and a helicopter parking area.
-The California Department of Forestry and Fire Protection (CDF) air attack base is north of the general aviation terminal building.
+The California Department of Forestry and Fire Protection (Cal Fire) air attack base is north of the general aviation terminal building.